project-gemmi/gemmi/docs/grid.rst

 Nowadays, the CCP4 format is rarely used in crystallography.
 Almost all programs read the reflection data and calculate maps on the fly.

+The MRC variant of the format contains the ORIGIN header records (words 50-52) that specify the location (in Angstroms) of a subvolume taken from a larger volume.
+Gemmi functions ignore this header because our focus was on crystallographic applications.
+Using it is up for discussion.

 Reading
 -------